 Student expenses related to participation in state conferences and a national conference during the program are included in estimated school expenses for financial aid purposes.
 Students are required to submit documentation of attendance to the School's administrative assistant for each conference attended.
-If the conference/meeting is not on the above list it will not meet the requirement.
-Failure to meet this obligation will delay a student's graduation
+Failure to meet this obligation may delay a student's graduation.